ihartb/Perceptron/README.md

 This project implements a perceptron algorithm from scratch and then uses it to classify partially processed images of faces and digits.

 ## Using the code

-### Relevant Files
-#### 1. Images
-This folder contains the raw partially processed images and labels for faces and numbers and processed images and labels.
-#### 2. ProcessData.py
-This code processes the raw images and labels from the Images file.
-Additionally, it pickles (serializes) the processed images and labels to be instantly used during runtime without having to process them ever again.
-These processed images and labels are saved under ProcessedData in Images.
-#### 3. Perceptron.py
-Perceptron.py does is the core of this project as it is the learning algorithm itself.
-It not only trains the algorithm to classify the training images based on training labels, but also tests the algorithm's "knowledge" on a separate set of test images and test labels.
-#### 4. Interactive.py
-This code takes user inputs through the terminal to run the project.
-Users can:
-- Change the percentage of total training data to use when training the algorithm (defaulted to 50%)
-- Change the number of epochs (number of times to run the training algorithm on the same training data before running it on testing data) (defaulted to 3 epochs)
-- Test algorithm on face data
-- Test algorithm on digit data

-Both testing algorithms print:
-  - Percentage of training data used for training
-  - Number of epochs
-  - Time the algorithm took to run
-  - Accuracy of algorithms predictions on the test data

 ### Installation and Running
 - Download as zip
 - Unzip file